 Fat transfer traditionally used for breast cancer surgery

-Plastic surgeons worldwide have been using fat transfer for breast cancer survivors as part of their breast reconstruction surgery.
+Doctors worldwide have been using fat transfer for breast cancer survivors as part of their breast reconstruction surgery.
 It has been found to be beneficial in correcting small asymmetry issues, balancing the breast fullness or fixing defects in the shape, which may be due to tumour removal or surgical trauma.

-Up until recently however, there has been a reluctance to use the fat transfer technique because of the concern it may increase the risk the breast cancer reoccurring.
+Up until recently, however, there has been a reluctance to use the fat transfer technique because of the concern it may increase the risk the breast cancer reoccurring.

 The women of the study had all been diagnosed with early-stage breast cancer and as a result, had either a lumpectomy or a mastectomy.
 A total of 321 women, who had undergone lipofilling 26 months after their breast cancer reconstruction, were compared with 642 women who didn’t have the fat transfer procedure.

 During their follow-up consultation, 9 out of the 321 fat transfer patients were diagnosed with recurrent breast cancer in the same area.
 Out of the 642 women who didn’t receive fat transfer, 19 women experienced recurrent cancer.

 These figures suggest breast cancer is no more likely to reoccur in patients who undergo the cosmetic fat transfer procedure when compared to those who don’t.

 More doctors are using fat transfer to improve breast shape and fullness

 Today, fat transfer isn’t just being used for breast cancer patients.
 As it utilises the patient’s own tissues, the procedure has been accepted as a way to cosmetically restore the breast volume in those women unhappy with their current physic.

 The fat transfer technique is considered to help: